 the closing date specified in the Offer;

 the date and time the Issuer withdraws the Offer.
-The Issuer may withdraw the Offer if required by us, or as a result of a material adverse change affecting the Offer; and
+The Issuer may withdraw the Offer on notification to us, if required by us or as a result of a material adverse change affecting the Offer;

-the date and time the Issuer meets its maximum level of investment set out in its Offer.
+the date and time Equitise considers that the Issuer has met its maximum level of investment set out in its Offer; and

 4.2 An Issuer may, in its sole discretion, refuse to permit any Overseas Investor from accepting its Offer, or restrict or place conditions on Overseas Investors wishing to accept its Offer.